 Unusual Options Activity Insight: Academy Sports

-On Monday, shares of Academy Sports (NASDAQ:ASO) saw unusual options activity.
-After the option alert, the stock price moved up to $30.13.
+On Thursday, shares of Academy Sports (NASDAQ:ASO) saw unusual options activity.
+After the option alert, the stock price moved down to $29.08.

 - Sentiment: BEARISH